tc39/proposal-first-class-protocols/README.md

 ### `implements` operator

-The `implements` operator returns `true` if and only if a given class provides the fields required to implement a given protocol as well as the methods obtained from implementing the protocol.
+The `implements` operator returns `true` if and only if a given class provides the symbols required to implement a given protocol as well as the methods obtained from implementing the protocol.

 ```js